 In the meantime and given the current state of limbo, the Planning Inspectorate (“PINS”) has issued detailed guidance to its Inspectors on how to deal with their appeal and development plan casework in respect of RSSs.
 The PINS guidance makes clear that RSSs still exist (as a result of the Cala Homes decision) but suggests that they should now be given less weight.
 However, it does not go so far as to consider to what extent the continuing intention to abolish RSSs is a material consideration or how much weight should be given to it.
 That thorny issue may yet be one for the Courts.

-Peter Edwards is a solicitor dealing with all aspects of planning work including development plan representations, permitted development, change of use, s.106 agreements, certificates of lawfulness and planning appeals.
+Sarah-Jane Williams is a solicitor dealing with all aspects of planning work including development plan representations, permitted development, change of use, s.106 agreements, certificates of lawfulness and planning appeals.